hlysine/create_connected/README.md

     - Slab-shaped copycat that has double slab variants and can also be placed vertically
 - Copycat Block
     - Clones a block while ignoring its placement rules (such as placing coral blocks above water)
+- Copycat Vertical Step
+    - A vertical Copycat Step with assisted placement like shafts
 - Copycat Beam
     - A centered Copycat Step that can be oriented in all 3 axes with assisted placement like shafts